kabisa/kudos-frontend/README.md

 # Kudos-o-Matic Frontend

 > The Kudos-o-Matic front end project.
 This is a cordova/react based application that supports Android, IOS and Web.
+For the quickest way to get the application running check [DockerHub](https://hub.docker.com/r/stefan314/kudos-frontend/) :whale:!

 ## :bulb: Installation